-Estimation of the assigned value (xpt)
+- Estimation of the assigned value (x{pt})

-In order to minimise the influence of out-lying results on the statistical evaluation, the assigned value x{pt} (= consensus concentration) will typically be estimated using robust estimate of the participant's mean (x^) as described in ISO 13528:2015 9 , taking into account the results reported by EU and EFTA countries laboratories only.
-In special justifiable cases, the EUPT-Panel may decide to eliminate certain results traceably associated with gross errors (see "Omission or Exclusion of results" below) or to use only the results of a subgroup consisting of laboratories that have repeatedly demonstrated good performance for the specific compound in the past.
+In order to minimise the influence of out-lying results on the statistical evaluation, the assigned value x{pt} (= consensus concentration) will typically be estimated using the robust estimate of the participant's mean (x^) as described in ISO 13528:20158, taking into account the results reported by EU and EFTA countries laboratories only.
+In special justifiable cases, the EUPT-Panel may decide to eliminate certain results traceably associated with gross errors (see "Omission or Exclusion of results" below) or to use only the results of a subgroup consisting of laboratories that have repeatedly demonstrated good performance for the specific or similar compounds in the past.

-Omission or Exclusion of results
+- Omission or Exclusion of results

-Before estimating the assigned value results associated with obvious mistakes have to be examined to decide whether they should be removed from the population.
-Such gross errors may include incorrect recording (e.g. due to transcription errors by the participant, decimal point faults or transposed digits, incorrect unit), calculation errors (e.g. missing factors), analysis of a wrong sample/extract (e.g. a spiked blank), use of wrong concentrations of standard solutions, incorrect data processing (e.g. integration of wrong peak), major deviations from the analytical procedure, inappropriate storage or transport conditions (in case of susceptible compounds), and the use of inappropriate procedures that demonstrably lead to significantly biased results (e.g. due to degradation or incomplete extraction).
+Before estimating the assigned value, results associated with obvious mistakes have to be examined to decide whether they should be removed from the population.
+Such gross errors may include incorrect recording (e.g. due to transcription errors by the participant, decimal point faults or transposed digits, incorrect unit), calculation errors (e.g. missing factors), analysis of a wrong sample/extract (e.g. a spiked blank), use of wrong concentrations of standard solutions, incorrect data processing (e.g. integration of wrong peak), inappropriate storage or transport conditions (in case of susceptible compounds), and the use of inappropriate analytical steps or procedures that demonstrably lead to significantly biased results (e.g. employing inappropriate internal standards or analytical steps or conditions leading to considerable losses, due to degradations, adsorptions, incomplete extractions, partitioning etc.).
 Where the Organisers (e.g. after the publication of the preliminary report) receive information of such gross errors, having a significant impact on a generated result, the affected results will be examined on a case-by-case basis to decide whether, or not, they should be excluded from the population used for robust statistics.
 Results may also be omitted e.g. if an inappropriate method has been used even if they are not outliers.
-All decisions to omit/exclude results will be discussed with the EUPT-SC and the reasoning for the omission of each result clearly stated in the final EUPT-Report.
+All decisions to omit/exclude results will be discussed with the EUPT-SC and the reasoning for the omission of each result clearly stated in the Final EUPT-Report.
 However, z scores will be calculated for all results irrespective of the fact that they were omitted from the calculation of the assigned value.